 The 16” tippmann ceramic barrel would increase the shooting range.
 It would fit just fine under the barrel suppressor.
 For Tippmann Cronus, a .688 barrel size is ideal.

-To understand the barrel relationship with shooting, we refer to our main article on best markers 2021.
+To understand the barrel relationship with shooting, we refer to our main article on our favorite paintball markers of 2022.
 I have addressed this issue for a better understanding of the barrels and bore size.

 Trigger updates are common among Tippmann Cronus upgrades.
 There are many trigger updates like a double trigger, response trigger, and electronic trigger.